Last Updated: June 29, 2024

 Baseball Career

 Jackson had been on track to play professional football following college.
 He was selected by the Tampa Bay Buccaneers in the 1986 NFL Draft using the first overall pick.
 However, he refused to play for them following an incident where he was forced to miss his senior college baseball season after a visit to the Buccaneers' team facilities.
-The Buccaneers had told him the visit was NCAA-approved, but it was actually not, and as a result he was barred from college sports.
-He believes that the failure by the Buccaneers to obtain NCAA approval was a deliberate move by them to try to get him to play professional football instead of baseball.
-As a result, he refused to sign with them, and chose to play professional baseball for the Kansas City Royals instead, who had drafted him in the 1986 amateur draft.
+The Buccaneers had told him the visit was NCAA-approved, but it was actually not, and as a result, he was barred from college sports.
+He believes that the failure of the Buccaneers to obtain NCAA approval was a deliberate move by them to try to get him to play professional football instead of baseball.
+As a result, he refused to sign with them and chose to play professional baseball for the Kansas City Royals instead, who had drafted him in the 1986 amateur draft.

 Football Career

 In the 1987 NFL Draft, Jackson was selected in the seventh round with the 183rd pick by the Los Angeles Raiders.
-Initially disinterested, and committed to focusing on his baseball career, Jackson warmed up to the idea of playing in the NFL after he learned that the Raiders' owner Al Davis was open to the idea of him playing both sports simultaneously.
+Initially disinterested, and committed to focusing on his baseball career, Bo warmed up to the idea of playing in the NFL after he learned that the Raiders' owner Al Davis was open to the idea of him playing both sports simultaneously.
 He negotiated a five-year, $7.4 million contract that allowed him to finish each MLB season in full before reporting to the Raiders, even if it meant he would miss NFL games.
 Furthermore, Davis offered Jackson the highest salary of any non-quarterback player in NFL history at the time, plus a reported $500,000 signing bonus.

 Jackson played four seasons in the NFL, during which he rushed for 2,782 yards and 16 touchdowns, with an average yards per carry of 5.4.
 He also caught 40 passes for a total of 352 yards and two touchdowns.
 In his last professional football game in January 1991, he suffered a dislocated hip following a tackle.
 It resulted in avascular necrosis of his left hip joint, and would eventually have to have his hip replaced.
 This is the injury that resulted in the Royals releasing him from the team, and he would struggle with it until his ultimate retirement in 1994.